VEuPathDB/plot.data/README.md

 ## Development
 Before we begin, a few definitions:
 - *Variable:* A collection of related values, which may represent either a category or a measurement.
 For example, a "Days of the Week" variable has values "Monday", "Tuesday", ...
 "Sunday".
-A variable can be categorical, date or numeric, and must have at least one value.
+A "tree height" variable takes values on the postive real line.
+Statistically, a variable can be either categorical or numeric, see above `dataType` and `dataShape` for more about variable types used in this package.
 - *Axis variable:* A variable mapped to the independent (x) or dependent (y, z) axes.
 - *Strata variable:* A variable used to partition the axis variables into groups.
 Strata variables include overlay (often color), and facets.
 - *Group:* A partition of axes variable values labelled by combinations of strata variable values.
 For example, in a boxplot with an overlay variable with four values, we would see four groups - one for all the data associated with all boxes of the same color.